Post Statuses

 3. Choose a name & color for the new status and hit 'Add Status' in the bottom right.

-To edit and delete existing statuses, just click the corresponding button next to it.
+To edit and delete existing statuses, just click the button next to it.

 Hiding statuses